mauriciojost/zino-arduino/README.md

 About this project:

-- materials cost should be **around 25 euros**
+- materials cost should be **around 45 euros**

 - a **user guide** and a **full set of features** can be found [here](USER-GUIDE.md)

-- it is **operational** (it has been fully implemented at least twice, and it's been since then running at home, taking care of my small ficus)
+- it is **operational** (it has been fully implemented at least 4 times, and it's been since then running at home, taking care of my small ficus, a couple of calas, tulipans, and aloes veras)

 - hardware is based on the **[Arduino Pro Mini](https://www.arduino.cc/en/Main/ArduinoBoardProMini) board**